tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 6.4.5.1 Example in Pseudocode (non-normative)

-A `Specification` is a sequence of statements in the form of a string representing the `Response` followed by the `Criteria` that would result in that `Response`.
-Thus, given the following `Specification`:
+A specification (the content of a `hasExpectedResponse` property of a `Specification`) is a sequence of statements in the form of a string representing the `Response` followed by the `Criteria` that would result in that `Response`.
+Thus, given the following specification:

 ```
 EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdq:sourceAuthority; otherwise NOT_COMPLIANT